National Institute for Mathematical and Biological Synthesis: Function

 One area of particular emphasis at NIMBioS has been modeling animal infectious diseases, such as white-nose syndrome in bats, pseudo-rabies virus in feral swine, Toxoplasma gondii in cats, and malaria from mosquitoes.
 As a leading international center for animal infectious disease modeling, NIMBioS has contributed significantly to global needs in analyzing the potential spread, impact and control of diseases that can move from animals to humans, such as West Nile virus, anthrax, swine flu and mad cow disease.
 NIMBioS also collaborates with the Great Smoky Mountains National Park to develop methods of particular interest for natural area management that are transferable to numerous U.S. locations.

 NIMBioS encourages multidisciplinary participation in all its activities.
 Participants at NIMBioS have included behavioral biologists, ecologists, evolutionary biologists, computational scientists, anthropologists, geneticists, psychologists, bioinformaticians, mathematicians, statisticians, veterinarians, epidemiologists, and wildlife biologists.

 NIMBioS has an active Education and Outreach program geared toward learners of all ages, from elementary school students through college and graduate school and the general public.
 NIMBioS organizes a Summer Research Experience for Undergraduates and Teachers program for eight weeks each summer.
 Participants live on campus and conduct research in teams with UT professors, NIMBioS researchers, and collaborators on projects at the interface of math and biology.
 NIMBioS also hosts the annual Undergraduate Research Conference at the Interface of Biology and Mathematics each fall, featuring student talks and posters as well as panel discussions.
 Programs for graduate students include the Visiting Graduate Student Fellowship offering training and research visits for up to several months by graduate students interested in pursuing research with NIMBioS senior personnel, postdoctoral fellows or working group participants.

 NIMBioS provides varying levels of tutorial workshops designed to enlighten biologists about key quantitative methods, such as optimal control and optimization or high performance computing methods for analyzing biological problems involving large data sets, spatial information, and dynamics.

 Director

-NIMBioS’ director is Louis J. Gross, Professor of Ecology & Evolutionary Biology and Mathematics at the UT.
+NIMBioS’ director is Nina H. Fefferman, Professor of Ecology & Evolutionary Biology and Mathematics at the UT.
+Louis J. Gross, Professor of Ecology & Evolutionary Biology and Mathematics at the UT served as the previous Director.
 NIMBioS leadership team also includes associate directors and a deputy director.
 NIMBioS has an external Board of Advisors from academic institutions from around the world.
 In addition, NIMBioS has a group of senior personnel consisting of UT faculty and Oak Ridge National Laboratory (ORNL) scientists, as well as a group of additional associated faculty and staff collaborators from UT and ORNL.